bluebird89/bluebird89.github.io/network/tcp_ip.md

 	- 集线器 Hubs、中继器 Repeaters, Cables, Optical Fiber, SONET/SDN,Coaxial Cable, Twisted Pair Cable and Connectors (more)
 	- ISO2110，IEEE802

+- layers aims
+    OSI Layer 1 is the physical medium carrying the 1’s and 0’s across the wire OSI Layer 2 is responsible for hop to hop delivery and uses MAC addresses OSI Layer 3 is responsible for end to end delivery and uses IP Addresses OSI Layer 4 is responsible for service to service delivery and uses Port Numbers
+- services
+- Switches facilitate communications within networks and operate at Layer 2
+- Routers facilitate communication between networks and operate at Layer 3
+- ARP uses a known IP address to resolve an unknown MAC address

 ![OSI 协议模型](../_static/osi.png "OSI 协议模型")
 ![OSI 七层协议模型](../_static/osi_model.png "OSI 七层协议模型")
 ![七层协议](../_static/osi_1.png "Optional title")